Raj Mandir Cinema

 Raj Mandir Cinema is a movie theatre in Jaipur in Rajasthan state in India.
 Situated on the Bhagwan Das Road, near M.I.
 Road, the meringue-shaped auditorium opened in 1976, and over the years has seen many movie premieres of Hindi films, and has become a popular symbol of Jaipur.
+The theatre often referred to as 'Cinema Ka Mandir' is equipped with the latest technology in sound and projection with Dolby Atmos and SLS speakers, the first in the state of Rajasthan.
+An important landmark and tourist destination, the cinema hall has been accorded the status of largest single screen theatre in Asia.